What we do

 Past Writing Retreats

-We have enjoyed two annual Writing Retreats (2017 and 2018) at Alexander House, Perthshire by kind permission of Alexander House’s owner, Mrs Joanna Lewis.
+We have enjoyed four annual Writing Retreats (2017, 2018, 2021 and 2022) at Alexander House, Perthshire by kind permission of Alexander House’s owner, Mrs Joanna Lewis.

 Members of the group profited from intensive writing time in the beautiful surroundings of Alexander House, and enjoyed sociable evenings cooking, eating and chatting at the end of our intensive writing days.
 Collectively, each year, we wrote nearly 150,000 words over the course of Writing Retreat – the equivalent of two monographs!
 We gratefully acknowledge the support of the Faculty of Arts and Humanities Graduate Fund in making these Writing Retreats possible.